ary433/GameCrunch/README.md

    - Track growth metrics
    - Monitor user activity

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [UnleashNFTs API](https://api.unleashnfts.com) for providing gaming data
-- Material-UI team for the amazing component library
-- Chart.js team for visualization capabilities

-## Support

-For support, please open an issue in the GitHub repository or contact our support team at support@gamecrunch.com.

----

-Made with by the GameCrunch Team